lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     Atoms connected by a bond do not typically interact through Lennard-Jones interaction.
-This is ensured here by the special_bonds command.
-The three numbers of the special_bonds command are weighting factors for the Lennard-Jones interaction between atoms connected by bond (respectively directly bounded C-C, separated by two bonds C-C-C, and separated by three bonds C-C-C-C).
+This is ensured here by the *special_bonds* command.
+The three numbers of the *special_bonds* command are weighting factors for the Lennard-Jones interaction between atoms connected by bond (respectively directly bounded :math:`C-C`, separated by two bonds :math:`C-C-C`, and separated by three bonds :math:`C-C-C-C`).
 For instance, the first weighting factor, with a
     value of 0, imposes that two atoms connected by a bond do not interact through a Lennard-Jones potential (therefore